TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _ctype:
     -   *CType*

-        CType stands for Content Type and is a database column field of the vital "tt_content" database table, where all Content Elements are stored.
+        :sql:`CType` stands for Content Type and is a database column field of the vital "tt_content" database table, where all content elements are stored.
-        This column defines the name of a specific element, and influences how it is presented in the Backend and Frontend.
+        This column defines the name of a specific element, and influences how it is presented in the backend and frontend.

 *   D